NightShade256/Cobalt/README.md

 This will produce the ROM file in the `bin/` subdirectory along with some additional debugging aids.

-The `Snake` ROM is embedded into Cobalt by default, and the key mappings are like so,
+The `Snake` ROM from [chip8Archive](https://github.com/JohnEarnest/chip8Archive) (under the CC0 license) is embedded into Cobalt by default, and the key mappings are like so,

 | GB    | Chip-8 |
 | ----- | ------ |